Suicide Prevention

 Illinois Suicide Prevention Alliance

-The Suicide Prevention, Education and Treatment Act (Public Act 095-0109) created the Illinois Suicide Prevention Alliance (ISPA.)
-The alliance’s purpose is to bring together public and private organizations and stakeholders concerned with mental health to implement the goals and objectives that reduce this tragedy, using a positive, public health approach.
-The alliance reflects a multi-disciplinary membership appointed by the Director of the Illinois Department of Public Health.
-Appointed membership represents state agencies, organizations that focus on the prevention of suicide and the improvement of mental health treatment, suicide survivors, mental health consumers, first responders, researchers and those representing at-risk populations.
-In addition to the appointed members, numerous stakeholders also assist in the alliance’s work.
+The Suicide Prevention, Education, and Treatment Act (Public Act 095-0109) created the Illinois Suicide Prevention Alliance (ISPA).
+The ISPA aims to bring together public and private organizations and stakeholders concerned with mental health to implement the goals and objectives that reduce this tragedy, using a positive, public health approach.
+The ISPA reflects a multi-disciplinary membership appointed by the Illinois Department of Public Health director.
+Appointed membership represents state agencies, organizations that focus on the prevention of suicide and the improvement of mental health treatment, suicide survivors, mental health consumers, first responders, researchers, and those representing at-risk populations.
+In addition to the appointed members, numerous stakeholders assist in the ISPA’s work.

 Resources